Small Business Development

 Details on Our Current Policy & Advocacy Activities

-We are dedicated to helping low-income and other traditionally disadvantaged individuals succeed by providing access to financing and we support policies that further this mission.
+We are dedicated to helping individuals succeed by providing access to financing and we support policies that further this mission.
 You can learn more about our current priorities below.

 Federal Activities

-Resident-owned Communities help keep manufactured-home owners stably and affordably housed by putting them in charge.
-In New Hampshire, 150 parks have converted to resident ownership, preserving nearly 9,000 affordable homes.
+Resident-owned communities help keep manufactured-home owners stably and affordably housed by putting them in charge.
+In New Hampshire, 151 parks have converted to resident ownership, preserving nearly 9,000 affordable homes.
 Incentives for park owners to sell to their residents help reinforce and expand this successful model.

-The New Hampshire Community Loan Fund is one of more than 1,000 U.S. Dept. of Treasury-certified Community Development Financial Institutions (CDFIs).
-CDFIs like us are designed to provide lending to traditionally underserved communities to further economic opportunity for all.
+The New Hampshire Community Loan Fund is one of more than 1,400 U.S. Dept. of Treasury-certified Community Development Financial Institutions (CDFIs).
+CDFIs like us are designed to provide lending to enhance communities and to further economic opportunity for all.

-• The CDFI Fund provides federal funding, alongside private capital, to support the work CDFIs do in providing financing where it is needed most.
+• The CDFI Fund provides federal funding, which CDFIs then effectively leverage with private capital - to support the work CDFIs do in providing financing where it is needed most.

-• We will continue advocacy efforts to preserve the CDFI Fund and continually monitor legislation that may harm its ability to function.
+• We will continue advocacy efforts to preserve the CDFI Fund and continually monitor efforts that may harm its ability to function.

 State Activities